 We therefore ensure that:

-• All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL
+- All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL

-• DSLs will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required
+- DSL or a deputy DSL will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required

-• DSLs will signpost and refer to appropriate support agencies
+- DSLs will signpost and refer to appropriate support agencies

-• DSLs will lead on TAF meetings where is it appropriate for them to do so
+- DSLs will lead on TAF meetings where is it appropriate for them to do so

-9. Abuse and neglect
+8. Abuse and neglect

-Physical abuse is defined as a form of abuse which may involve actions such as hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+Physical abuse is defined as a form of abuse which may involve actions such as hitting, shaking, throwing, biting, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical abuse can also be caused when a parent fabricates the symptoms of, or deliberately induces, illness in a child.
 Staff are aware of Female Genital Mutilation, a form of Physical abuse.

 Emotional abuse is defined as the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child’s emotional development.
 This may involve conveying to a child that they are worthless, unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child the opportunities to express their views, deliberately silencing them, ‘making fun’ of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children, such as interactions that are beyond their developmental capability, overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying, including cyberbullying, causing the child to frequently feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, but it may also occur alone.